Frequently Asked Questions

 Can I use multiple containers?

 Multiple container fleets are supported, beginning with balenaOS v2.12.0.
-To run multiple containers, you will need to create or upgrade to a starter or microservices type fleet and include a
+To run multiple containers, you will need to have a microservices fleet and include a

 docker-compose.yml file at the root of your project.
 You can reference the multicontainer documentation for more details on the supported configurations.